'Liverpool's 5-0 loss to Man City must be put in context'

 Klopp's squad must pass the physical and mental test of having a Champions League programme to fit into their calendar after enjoying rest periods last season when they finished fourth.

-It will be a long, hard campaign for Liverpool and it remains to be seen how they will cope with the added demands on their squad.
+It will be a long, hard campaign and it remains to be seen how they will cope with the added demands on their squad.

-What is not in doubt is the exciting attacking quality that will surely make Liverpool top four contenders again this season and a danger to any team they face in the Champions League.
+What is not in doubt is the exciting attacking quality that will surely make the Reds top-four contenders again this season and a danger to any team they face in the Champions League.

 Klopp is confident he can re-integrate Philippe Coutinho into Liverpool's squad despite the Brazilian's very obvious desire to be with Barcelona at the Nou Camp rather than Anfield.

-If he is successful, and Coutinho has the incentive of a World Cup in Russia to inspire him, then Liverpool are likely to produce some of the most attractive attacking football on show in the Premier League.
+If he is successful - and Coutinho has the incentive of a World Cup in Russia to inspire him - then Liverpool are likely to produce some of the most attractive attacking football on show in the Premier League.

 The front three of Mane, Roberto Firmino and Salah is a potent combination of raw pace and high-class talent.
 If Klopp can fit Coutinho back in - and with Oxlade-Chamberlain as his latest option - then there are likely to be more good days than bad.